goodpileus/mound-jekyll/_projects/disclaimer.md

 ---

 <p>
-  This is the disclaimer for purchasing custom items.
-Please note there is a lead-time of 6-7 weeks for custom items.
+  Disclaimer: For all non-custom items we have a lead time of 6-8 weeks.
+Turnaround times for custom work can vary widely.
 </p>